PanMig/First-Person-Unity-Camera/README.md

 The first person camera prefab makes use of two gameObjects.
 The first person body object (parent) and a child camera object used as the main game camera.
 Let's dive into these Unity gameobjects.

 #### FPController
-It is an empty gameobject with a capsule collider for enable collisions and a rigidBody component.
-Moreover the _FPMovementController.cs_ script is attached that controls all the player's movements, from jumping to running, walking.
-Also an audiosource is attached that is being used for the footsteps and landing - jumping sounds.
+It is an empty gameobject with a capsule collider and a rigidBody component.
+Moreover the _FPMovementController.cs_ script is attached that controls all the player's movements, from jumping to running and walking.
+Also an audiosource is attached that is being used for the footsteps and landing-jumping sounds.
 In the script attached there are many values that you can modify so to find the style of movement that you seek for your player.